Consultancy of the Year - Enter now

 Companies entering this category will have no more than 20 employees.

-Start-Up of the Year
+Start-Up of the Year - Enter now

-Sponsor Cambridge Consultants
+Sponsor: Cambridge Consultants

 The Start Up of the Year will be developing mechanical and/or electronic products or offering engineering based services to customers in the UK and elsewhere.
 The successful company will have a sound business plan that supports its operation.
 This should include evidence of financial performance, market share goals and the company’s investors.
 If it doesn’t already have a product on the market, it should be planning to be launching before the end of 2016.